 The human heart has always craved, yearned and longed to fly high and deep in the sky like birds to breathe its liberating air.
 Well, human civilisation has to wait until the 20th century, when the Wright brothers with their invention of the aircraft gave human civilisation those wings to rove the sky.
 And in the 21 century with the emergence of globalisation, the airline industry has grown to an unprecedented level.
 Today, it is a multi-billion dollar industry.
 Around the world air routes have expanded, as it is one of the favourite modes of communication among people.

 Career & Job

 There is a tremendous career opportunity for candidates who have always harboured a dream to fly.
 Now, they can fly and earn handsomely as well.
 Besides the love, for flying a candidate should also have a well-cultivated mind for taking up this challenging job as a commercial pilot.
-A candidate should have patience, discipline, balance, a highly alert mind, sharp eye and dedication towards the job.
-This is a challenging job which demands hard work, problem-solving skills, and cool calculative mind to face any crisis.
+A candidate should have patience, discipline, balance, a high alert mind, a sharp eye and dedication towards the job.
+This is a challenging job that demands hard work, problem-solving skills, and a cool calculative mind to face any crisis.

 Ways to Become a Commercial Pilot

 There are two ways by which a candidate can become a commercial pilot -

 1- A candidate can join any private commercial pilot training centre which is approved by the DGCA (Directorate General of Civil Aviation).
 In India, there are 43 private pilot training centres or Flying Clubs.

 2- A candidate can become a commercial pilot by joining the flying branch of NDA or CDS.
 For this, a candidate is required to qualify the competitive entrance exam on an all India level.
 The exams are conducted by UPSC (Union Public Service Commission).

 Stages of Becoming a Commercial Pilot

 A candidate should, first of all, obtain the PPL (Private Pilot License) and after that, he can easily get the CPL (Commercial Pilot License).

 The process of licensing is not an easy one.
 A candidate is required to pass the rigorous physical as well as written test to get the license.